-Continuation in the Specialization in Atmospheric Sciences program requires a GPA of at least 5.5 on at least ★27 in the previous Fall/Winter.
-To graduate in four years, a student needs to complete ★30 per year.
+Continuation in the Specialization in Atmospheric Sciences program requires a GPA of at least 5.5 on at least \star 27 in the previous Fall/Winter.
+To graduate in four years, a student needs to complete \star 30 per year.

-Graduation requires a GPA of at least 5.5 on the last \star 60 credited to the degree.
+Graduation requires a GPA of at least 5.5 on the last \bigstar 60 credited to the degree.